-In order to do that Qoddi uses buildpacks to detect and build automatically your app.
+In order to do that, Qoddi uses buildpacks to detect and build your app automatically.

 You can fork or build this repository to get started with Go on Qoddi

-To be able to build your app, Qoddi needs one file to be placed inside the root directory of your app :
+To be able to build your app, Qoddi needs several files to be placed inside the root directory of your app :